 Well, I am happy to report that the use of my pumpkin pound cake recipe worked perfectly in these donuts.

 This recipe for keto pumpkin spiced donuts allows you to enjoy low carb donuts without the fear of getting kicked out of ketosis.
-These keto donuts are pumpkin-spiced filled treats that will keep you from feeling deprived all pumpkin season long.
+These low carb donuts are pumpkin-spiced filled treats that will keep you from feeling deprived all pumpkin season long.

-Make sure you also check out our post that lists all our Keto Cream Cheese Recipes.
+Make sure you also check out our post that lists all our Keto Pumpkin Recipes and

 Keto Pumpkin Donuts

-Although cake donuts are traditionally deep-fried, I didn’t think that step was necessary in order to enjoy a keto donut that mimicked a high carb option.
+Although cake donuts are traditionally deep-fried, I didn’t think that step was necessary in order to enjoy a keto donut that mimicked a high carb option like those found in places like Dunkin donuts.

 Because keto baking has a bit of a learning curve, I chose a cake base that always produces consistent results.
 By the way, you might want to snag my fool-proof keto baking tips to ensure great success every single time.